Hash-AK/TextHackventure/README.md

 You entered the command: help
 command list :
 help - display this help menu
-describe - describe the place you are currently in

-go [north/south/east/west] - go in the choosed direction

-read [note/sign] - read an element of the place
-take [item] - take an item by it's name. inventory - list the inventory you have.
+look - look around the place you are currently in, if given no argument.
+If given an argument,  look at your iventory, item or feature in the room. go [north/south/east/west] - go in the choosed direction read [note/sign] - read an element of the place take [item] - take an item by it's name. inventory - list the inventory you have. talk [person] - talk to the specified person, ex hermit
 ```

 Hints are given inside the describe of each places, so be aware of this if you're stuck :wink: